cis198-2016s/slides/04/content.md

 - Specify arguments in `||`, followed by the return expression.
     - The return expression can be a series of expressions in `{}`.

+???

+- `let` instead of `fn`
+- Arguments in pipes
+- Braces are optional

 ---
 ## Type Inference